alfonso-martinez/MySite/content/post/MyFolder/PolytomousIRT_SWLS.md

 # Data

-Data for this project comes from my undergraduate thesis.
+Data for this project comes from a project undertaken in 2019.
 In the original project, two versions of the SWLS were created and participants were randomly assigned to receive one version.
 One version of the SWLS was the original scale and in the second version of the SWLS, the response labels for categories 2 through 6 were left blank.
 The research question in my